Woodstock's Express (California's Great America)

 Woodstock Express is a steel kiddie roller coaster located at California's Great America in Santa Clara, California.
-The coaster has slight drops and turns, and uses a lap bar for guests' safety.
+The coaster has slight drops and turns and uses a lap bar for guests' safety.
+It is themed to Woodstock, the best friend of Snoopy from the Peanuts comic strip.

+History

+Since the roller coaster opened in 1987, it has been re-themed at least three times.
 It was designed by Intamin and originally opened in 1984 as Scooby's Ghoster Coaster at Hanna-Barbera Land in Spring, Texas.
 The coaster moved to California's Great America, reopening in 1987 as Blue Streak.
 The coaster had a Smurfs theme when it opened within "Smurf Woods," a land featuring a Smurf village with mushroom houses.
 Smurf Woods was closed in the early 1990s.

 Paramount Parks acquired Great America in 1993 and opened Nickelodeon Central.
-They gave the coaster new yellow and green seats and named it Green Slime Mine Car in 1995.
-One Smurf house survived and can be seen in the Picnic Grove area.
+The coaster was given new yellow and green seats, and it was named Green Slime Mine Car in 1995.
+One Smurf house managed to survive; it may still be seen in the Picnic Grove area.
 In 2002, Paramount Parks repainted the coaster orange and re-themed it as Rugrats Runaway Reptar.

 In 2007, Cedar Fair Entertainment Company acquired all 5 Paramount Parks (Kings Island, Canada's Wonderland, Carowinds, Kings Dominion, and California's Great America).
-They did not have the license to use Nickelodeon property, so Nickelodeon Central was re-themed to Planet Snoopy in 2010.
-Cedar Fair gave the coaster a new yellow paint job and the name Woodstock Express.
-Famously named after Snoopy's best pal, the coaster promises to "lend a wing" as you fly with the little yellow bird.
-It is also known to be a great beginner coaster for all ages.
-The park promises each rider to become a "coaster enthusiast for life."
+The park did not have the license to use Nickelodeon property, so Nickelodeon Central was re-themed to Planet Snoopy in 2010.
+Cedar Fair (now Six Flags) gave the coaster a new yellow paint job and the name Woodstock Express; famously named after Snoopy's best friend, Woodstock.

-Since the coaster opened in 1987, it has been re-themed at least three times.